h-brough/TUNA/README.md

 pip install quantumtuna
 ```

-Then, in a new terminal, run ```TUNA --version``` which should print the current version if TUNA has installed correctly.
+Then run ```TUNA --version``` which should print the current version if TUNA has installed correctly.

 ### Running